w4alf/sql-instruction/README.md

 BMDB - is database for Movie database an APP written in Java as a project for class

-MOD4 - Yes I know, not descriptive.
-But, this is the updated version of BMDB
+MOD4 - This was just a test regarding formatting CRLF, issue that arose in class. it has same code as BMDB

 StuffyDB - database to hold an inventory of "stuffy" dolls for a class project